 - To watch a short video explaining the difference between equity (fairness) and equality with a fun rhyming poem, Click here.

-- To read the excellent explanation of the Social Model of Disability on the website of the GMCDP (Greater Manchester Coalition of Disabled People), click here.
+- To read an excellent explanation of the Social Model of Disability by GMCDP (Greater Manchester Coalition of Disabled People), click here.

 - To read and download a myth-buster about the social model by a Manchester-based disabled rights activist, click here.